rawphp-framework/rawphp-docs/docs/tutorial/first-app.md

 * Create the routes the user has to enter in the browser to access the page in `routes/routes.php`.
 * Create the different files for

 The image below depicts the process described above, not different from other PHP frameworks.
+It's a powerful way to setup your application to make the rest of the work super easy.
 To developers using a framework for the first time, this might seem like alot.
 But practicing it once will demystify everything.
 It is actually the easiest way to build websites.

 ![image](https://user-images.githubusercontent.com/1010556/28173197-9460642a-67e5-11e7-915f-2957253c592c.png)